Elizabeth Warren rallies with Patty Murray in Seattle: ‘Get in the fight’

 At the Friday evening rally, Murray touted recent Democratic accomplishments: The COVID-19 recovery law, a bipartisan infrastructure package, the CHIPS Act incentivizing semiconductor manufacturing, and a law allowing Medicare to negotiate prescription drug prices and making the biggest climate investments in history.
 All, she said, were passed with the barest Democratic majority, a 50-50 Senate with the vice president breaking ties, when necessary.

 “That was only possible because Democrats were in charge,” Murray said.
-“If my opponent were to win and she helps put Mitch McConnell in charge of the Senate.
-It will be a disaster in every possible way.”
+“If my opponent were to win and she helps put Mitch McConnell in charge of the Senate, it will be a disaster in every possible way.”

 Warren said Murray was the person who originally recruited her to run for Senate in 2012.